sanbox-irl/tween/README.md

 let mut my_tweener: Box<dyn ErasedTweener<i32, u32>> = Tweener::new(0, 100, 100, Linear).into_erased();
 let mut going_up = true;

-// we lerp from 0 to 100 over 100 frames, and then we flip our tween back into a SineIn tween over 10 frames. loop {
+// we lerp from 0 to 100 over 100 frames, and then we flip our tween back into a SineIn tween over 10 frames, so this looks like a slowwwwwww buildup and then a SHARP drop down. loop {
     let _output_assigned_somewhere = my_tweener.move_by(1);
     if my_tweener.is_finished() {